 65% percent of our graduates earn a New York State Regents Diploma with Advanced Designation or Advanced Designation with Honors.

 Our curriculum, which is both expanding and strengthening, includes a number of Honors, Advanced Placement, and college EDGE courses in all core areas, a variety of electives, and musical, visual, and performing arts programs.

 Service is an integral part of the IHC experience.
-IHC’s students are extremely active in community service projects throughout the local area, in both the Junior/Senior Higgh School and the Elementary School.
-Please visit the “Spiritual Life” tab above and browse all the things IHC students do to fulfill their commitment to be responsible, contributing members of the community.
+IHC’s students are extremely active in community service projects throughout the local area, in both the Junior/Senior High School and the Elementary School.

 IHC is truly a tight-knit “faith community” of students, parents, grandparents, teachers, thousands of alumni, local parishioners and other community members committed to quality Catholic education.
 The spirit of community, and the “small school feel,” is one of the school system’s great strengths.

 IHC school's are chartered under the authority of the Bishop of Ogdensburg.
 The school system is governed by a twenty-person Education Council, consisting of Watertown’s Pastors, local parishioners, school community members, and the school system administrators.
 Council meetings are open to the school community, and all school community members are encouraged to seek service on our Education Council.

 Educating the Head and the Heart since 1881